Dvirk100/MSP430x2xx-C-Based-State-Machine-for-LED-Control/README.md

 Transitions between states are triggered by events or conditions, ensuring predictable and responsive system behavior.

-# FSM States and Operations
+# Interrupt Handling

 Interrupts are managed efficiently to ensure that urgent hardware events are addressed promptly without significant delay, enhancing the system's real-time capabilities.

-# FSM States and Operations
+# Project Structure

 api.h & api.c: Define interface functions for hardware interaction.